segmentio/chamber/README.md

 If you'd like to use a different region for chamber without changing `AWS_REGION`, you can use `CHAMBER_AWS_REGION` to override just for chamber.

+### Custom SSM Endpoint

+If you'd like to use a custom SSM endpoint for chamber, you can use `CHAMBER_AWS_SSM_ENDPOINT` to override AWS default URL.

 ## S3 Backend (experimental)

 By default, chamber store secrets in AWS Parameter Store.
 We now also provide an experimental S3 backend for storing secrets in S3 instead.